istio/istio/mixer/doc/adapters.md

 * *Instance* struct: This defines the data that is passed to the adapters at request time.
 Mixer constructs objects of the `Instance` type, based on the request attributes and operator configuration.

-* *Output* struct (Only for ATTRIBUTE_GENERATOR templates): This defines the data that is returned to the adapters during the attribute generation phase (before other check, report, quota handling adapters are invoked).
+* *Output* struct (Only for ATTRIBUTE_GENERATOR templates): This defines the data that is returned by the adapters during the attribute generation phase (before other check, report, quota handling adapters are invoked).
 Based on operator configuration, Mixer constructs new attributes using the `Output` object.